breathingstatue/blender-plugin/README.md

 -Theman with the help of AI and a bunch of friends in the RV I/O community.

+20.25.90
+Updated the plugin to work in Blendrer 5.0

 20.25.82
 Fixed non-working RGB Model Colour
 Fixed link in plugin the description